DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 #### Complete iterative and incremental migration to the SCS of the legacy content via adaptive drush scripts

-The Legacy side Drush Script is extended to cover adaptation of as much legacy content to the target
+The Legacy side Drush Script is extended to cover adaptation of as much legacy content to the target as possible.

 Details, code and How Tos in [Chapter 7.
 AWebFactory.com.
 Complete Migration Iterations and Testing for the entire Content Model](#Chapter7).